abangiraprecious/resources/README.md

 resources for readers and writers, including free audiobooks and literary guides.

 ### [Programming Resources](programming.md)
-Find coding tutorials, tools, and references for programmers of all levels.
+coding tutorials, tools, and references for programmers of all levels.

 ### [Learning & Productivity](learning.md)
 Enhance your skills and productivity with curated learning materials and tips.